Charles Lucas (politician)

-Charles Lucas (16 September 1713 – 4 November 1771) was an Irish apothecary, physician and politician.
+Charles Lucas (16 September 1713 – 4 November 1771) was an Anglo-Irish apothecary, physician and politician.
 He sat as Member of Parliament for Dublin City and was known as the "Irish Wilkes" because of his radical views.

 Early life

 The Lucas family were established in Ireland when Colonel Benjamin Lucas, Charles' great-uncle, was granted lands in County Clare following the Cromwellian conquest of Ireland in the early 1650s.
 Charles Lucas was the younger son of Benjamin Lucas of Ballingaddy, County Clare.
 Benjamin Lucas died about 1727, leaving £937 to his family, of which Charles was to receive £80.
 Having served the usual apprenticeship as an apothecary, Lucas was admitted to the Guild of St. Mary Magdalene.

 Apothecary

 For many years Lucas kept a shop in Charles Street, Dublin.
 He married his first wife, Anne Blundell, in 1734.
 In conducting his business Lucas was struck with certain abuses connected with the sale of drugs, and in 1735 published A Short Scheme for Preventing Frauds and Abuses in Pharmacy, humbly offered to the Consideration of the Legislature.
 His pamphlet was resented by his fellow apothecaries, but was the cause of an act being passed for the inspection of medicines.

 In 1741, he published his Pharmacomastix, or the Office, Use, and Abuse of Apothecaries Explained, and had the satisfaction of seeing the former act renewed.